jrmetzger/Criteria-Matcher/README.md

 # Criteria Matcher
 The assignment was to create an application to match Testers based on search Criteria.
 I took a different approach by viewing the criteria on the table, then inserting it into the Results table.
 This is then pushed into a log when exiting the application for the user to analyze.
-This application focuses on individual searches to added to a list.
+This application focuses on individual searches to be added to a list.
 The action I omitted was to organize the listbox by experience.
-Based on my design, it was cleaner to list the results by addition than by number.
+Based on my design, it was cleaner to list the results by addition than by number sorting.
+I have included the menu bar to later include additional components.

 ## Author
 Jonathan Metzger